 Current list of boards

 Below we outline the various details that we know of related to each of the different boards that we’ve either tested, or know to work based on user feedback.

 These boards require you to add your own config to the config.h file, and may not have good current sensing.
 That said, if you buy a separate current sense board, we particularly like the IBT_2 board (though you will need 2 of them or some other board for the programming track)

 VNH2SP30 - SparkFun Monster Moto and others.
 It can’t switch fast enough to generate a reliable DCC signal

 IFX9202ED - Infineon Dual H-Bridge.
 Can’t switch fast enough.

-Other boards, while not fully supported and tested, can be used.
+While not fully supported and tested, other boards can potentially be used.
 Look for the following criteria: